sebastianwessel/html2js/README.md

 html2js
 =======
-It's an express.js template module which creates pure js functions from html templates including i18n internationalization and translations without learning a new mark-up-language. html2js gives you full flexibility and power of js inside your templates because you can use plain js to build your own logic.
+It's an express.js template module which creates pure js functions from html templates including i18n internationalisation and translations without learning a new mark-up-language. html2js gives you full flexibility and power of js inside your templates because you can use plain js to build your own logic.

 Install
 ====